BEagle1984/silverback/README.md

 ## Usage

-Have a look at the [project's website](https://beagle1984.github.io/silverback/) for usage details, snippets and examples.
+Have a look at the [project's website][docs-site] for usage details, snippets and examples.

 ## Contributing